cicadacreativemag/ccm_website/content/blog/were-back.md

 summary: First things first--go read [Issue 06](/issues/issue-6/)!
 It's great and everyone worked really hard on it.
 But I wanted to use this chance to explain our unannounced hiatus, what we learned during it, and what's next for CCM.
 (Spoiler, submissions will be opening for everyone!)
 ---

-# We're Back!
-Issue 06 and moving forward
-> Jay Serrano, Editorial Director/Web Developer

-First things first--go read <u>[Issue 06](/issues/issue-6/)</u>!
+First things first--go read [Issue 06](/issues/issue-6/)!
 It's great and everyone worked really hard on it.

 But I wanted to use this chance to explain our unannounced hiatus, what we learned during it, and what's next for CCM.
 (Spoiler: submissions will be opening for everyone!)